QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

       storage: 10Gi
 ```

-QingCloud develop related plugin to support PersistentVolumeClaim, qingcloud-storageclass already is already integrated into Kubernetes App on QingCloud, end users don't need additional configuration, and qingcloud-storageclass is the default storageclass, so end users could skip setting annotations 'volume.beta.kubernetes.io/storage-class: qingcloud-storageclass' in PersistentVolumeClaim specification.
-Please refer to the example of wordpress below for more detail.
+We already developed QingCloud plugin to support Kubernetes PersistentVolumeClaim.
+And the plugin qingcloud-storageclass is integrated into the Kubernetes cluster by default, which means end users don't need any more configurations, so end users can skip setting annotations _volume.beta.kubernetes.io/storage-class: qingcloud-storageclass_ in PersistentVolumeClaim specification.
+Please refer to the example of wordpress below for more details.

-qingcloud-storageclass supports high performance and super high performance volume device, which depends on the volume type of cluster nodes when deploying, the storage plugin will create corresponding volumes automatically based on the resource type of host instances, that's why Kubernetes App ask to use same resource type when deploying.
+qingcloud-storageclass supports high performance and super high performance volume types, which depends on the volume type of cluster nodes when deploying.
+The storage plugin will create corresponding volumes automatically based on the resource type of host instances, that's the reason Kubernetes App asks to use same resource type when deploying.

-To use capacity volume, specify storage-class as qingcloud-storageclass-capacity.
+To use capacity volume, specify _storage-class_ to _qingcloud-storageclass-capacity_.
-Run command as below:
+Run the command as follows:

 ```shell
 kubectl get storageclass